salos1982/generateTemplatedCode/README.md

   module2
 ```

-than files in the template directory must follow structure like this
+then files in the template directory must follow structure like this
 ```
 src
   app